 Create a Section Break in a Word 2010 Document

 Section breaks are applied when you want to apply a different formatting to a certain section of a page in your document or to certain pages in your document.
 For example, if you are authoring a book, you may want the front matter of the book to have a different page number as compared to the rest of the book.
 Or, you may want to add a watermark to certain pages of your document.
 In such instances, you can apply section breaks to that part of the document.
-To create a section break in a document here’s what you need to do.
+In this post we take a look at some of the section breaks types that are available in Word 2010, when you can use them and then examine how to create a section break

 How to Create a Section Break in a Word 2010 Document